 After lots of thinking and writing and planning, (and crying and stressing out) I had some direction.
 I would create a series of images about thinking, writing, crying, failing, and stressing out.
 I wanted to use a specific pallet.
 I wanted things to have obvious and implied meaning.
 It would be a series of sort-of self-portraits but with other people, not me, in front of the camera.
 I wanted the whole thing to be created in one location, and I wanted to use and reuse props and wardrobe from one shoot to the next.
 All part of the process.

 Where was I?
 Oh yeah, that thing I was going to tell you about process...

 The thing I've learned since then, is that getting stuck is often part of the process, and finding ways to get unstuck is also part of it.

-Let me get to the good stuff, at least as far as this post goes.
 We walked into that class having no idea what to expect.
-The young lady introduced herself, handed each of us a tray used for planning, sizing and organizing your necklace and pointed us to an area containing beads of various shapes, colors and sizes.
+The young lady introduced herself, handed each of us a tray used for planning, sizing and organizing our necklaces and pointed us to an area containing beads of various shapes, colors and sizes.

 Teacher Lady: "So these (hundreds and hundreds of) beads are all free for you to use tonight, but feel free to look around the shop (at thousands of other beads) and buy others if you want to use them in your piece."

 Me: Already overwhelmed and silently holding my empty necklace tray.